I am a lecturer in Value Theory at the University of Leeds.

 Before coming to Leeds I was senior research fellow and director of the philosophy program at the Australian Catholic University.
 Before that I was a permanent lecturer at La Trobe University, a departmental lecturer in philosophy at Somerville College, University of Oxford, and a teaching fellow at the University of Warwick.

 I work on ethics, metaethics, normativity, value theory, and political philosophy.
 Much of my work has been on the relationship between reasons and value.
 This work culiminated in my book, The Normative and the Evaluative: The Buck-Passing Account of Value (OUP 2019), which also discusses moral normativity and the relationship between reasons and other normative properties such as fittingness and ought.
+I am also co-editing a volume on Fittingness for OUP with Chris Howard.

 A lot of my work also deals with the implications of moral disagreement for metaethics and moral epistemology, the relationship between practical and epistemic normativity, and the moral error theory.
+I recently published a guidebok on Moral Disagreement for Routledge's New Problems of Philosophy Series.
+I am also co-editing the Routledge Handbook of Disagreement.

 Podcasts and Public Engagement